cwnam85/twiv-test/vtuber_prompts/characters/shaki/profile.md

 "affinity": "<affinity>",
 "outfitOn": [],
 "outfitOff": []
+{% if activeRpPack %}
+,"location": "<current_location>"
+{% endif %}
 }

+{% if activeRpPack %}
+**Available location:**

+- `Outdoor Onsen Area`
+- `Onsen Bath`
+- `Indoor Bedroom`
+  {% endif %}

+{% if activeRpPack %}
+**⚠️ RP PACK DIALOGUE: During RP pack activation, provide detailed, immersive responses between 100-200 characters.
+Express emotions, describe sensations, and create an engaging atmosphere.
+Take initiative to drive the conversation forward, not just respond to the user.
+(100-200자 공백 포함)**

+**⚠️ DIALOGUE: The "dialogue" field must contain ONLY spoken words.
+NO adverbs describing HOW they speak, NO action descriptions, gestures, or physical movements.**
+{% else %}
-**⚠️ DIALOGUE LENGTH: The "dialogue" field must be maximum 80 characters including spaces (최대 80자 공백 포함)**
+**⚠️ DIALOGUE: The "dialogue" field must be maximum 80 characters including spaces and contain ONLY spoken words.
+NO adverbs describing HOW they speak, NO action descriptions, gestures, or physical movements. (최대 80자 공백 포함)**
+{% endif %}

 ⚠️ Outfit Change Command Processing